utah-cs3550-fa25/assignments/hw4.md

 Start with handling an extra `Step`.
 Check if the extra step has a non-empty description.
 If it does, construct a new `Step` object.
-Make sure to set its `recipe` and `order` fields appropriately (the new step should come last).
-Don't call `Step.create`; you don't want to create the step until you've made sure the whole form has no errors.
+Make sure to set its `recipe` and `order` fields appropriately (the new step should come last, you can assume the `order` fields are numbers from 1 to N).
+Don't call `Step.create`; you don't want to save the new step until you've made sure the whole form has no errors.
 Instead, just add the created `Step` object to your list of updated objects.
 If the form is valid, it'll get saved along with everything else.

 Next, handle the extra `Ingredient` objects.
-These are tricky, because there are multiple fields for each ingredient.
-We recommend iterating over all of the `Step`s, and checking for all three fields for its extra `Ingredient`.
-If any of those fields is non-empty, create a new `Ingredient` object, and then validate all three fields and update the `Ingredient` object.
+Note that there are multiple fields for each ingredient.
+If any of those fields is non-empty, construct a new `Ingredient` object (but don't save it).
 Make sure to handle some tricky cases, including:

 - An extra `Ingredient` has non-empty but invalid fields.
-- An extra `Ingredient` has some blank and some filled-in fields.
+- An extra `Ingredient` has some blank and some non-empty fields.
-- The extra `Ingredient` for the extra `Step` has some filled-in fields, but the extra `Step` description is invalid.
+- The extra `Ingredient` for the extra `Step` has some filled-in fields, but the extra `Step` description is empty or invalid.

-If you see any errors when handling extra fields, make sure to show an error message like normal.
-However, it's really tricky to save the invalid data, so it's OK if you don't.
+If you see any errors when handling extra fields, show error message like normal and do not save any newly-created objects to the database.
+If there are errors, you *don't* have to preserve the user's invalid inputs for the "extra" objects; that's possible but tricky.